clojure-lsp/clojure-lsp/docs/settings.md

 #### clj-kondo

 `clojure-lsp` uses [clj-kondo](https://github.com/clj-kondo/clj-kondo) under the hood to lint the code and retrieve the analysis to make most of features work, you don't have to install clj-kondo to make it work.

-`clojure-lsp` will use a specific clj-kondo version that can be retrieved via `clojure-lsp --version`, but make sure you have it properly configured in your `.clj-kondo/config.edn` file.
+`clojure-lsp` will use a specific clj-kondo version that can be retrieved via `clojure-lsp --version`, but make sure you have a `.clj-kondo/config.edn` file properly configured.

 It has the possible key/values: